 In your MMI settings.

 Before you get excited about using a YouTube app on your MINI screen, keep in mind that not all of your iPhones apps will be available on CarPlay.
 This technology was built to support only these apps drivers are likely to use behind the wheel – that is navigation, messaging and audio, including music, radio and podcasts.
 Among the apps you can find Apple Maps, iMessage and Apple Music, as well as third-party offerings, like Google Maps, Audible and Overcast.
 Apart from these categories, Apple has also allowed manufacturers to include their own, vehicle-specific app.

 What developers gotta do though to add the app to CarPlay is provide an alternative interface better suited for in-car use.
 Many major apps such as Waze, Spotify and WhatsApp have in fact done that, but if you’d like to use a little more niche app, you might not be able to access it via CarPlay.
 It may even turn out that even though your app is available, its functionality might be limited.
 That’s exactly what happened with Facebook’s Messenger, launched with support for receiving voice calls through CarPlay, but no allowance to make calls or messages.
-If you’re unsure whether your prefered app is supported, it's best to get in touch with the developer for clarification.
+If you’re unsure whether your preferred app is supported, it's best to get in touch with the developer for clarification.